-For Medicare-covered admissions, per admission: \$225 copay per day, for days 1 to 8 and \$0 copay per day, for days 9 to 90 for Medicare-covered hospital care.
-Lifetime Reserve Days \$0 copay per day.
+For Medicare-covered admissions, per admission: \$225 copay per day, for days 1 to 8 and \$0 copay per day, for days 9 to 90 for Medicare-covered hospital care. \$0 copay for additional covered days.

-Lifetime Reserve Days are additional days that the plan will pay for when members are in a hospital for more than the number of days covered by the plan.
-Members have a total of 60 reserve days that can be used during their lifetime If you get authorized inpatient care at an out-of-network hospital after your emergency condition is stabilized, your cost is the highest cost sharing you would pay at a network hospital.
+If you get authorized inpatient care at an out-of-network hospital after your emergency condition is stabilized, your cost is the highest cost sharing you would pay at a network hospital.